-- Our expectations regarding the timing of manufacturing of Avive+ Soft Tissue Matrix TM, our ability to market Avive+ and growth in the nerve protection category following the launch of Avive+, and our expectations that Avive+ will, and will continue to, be regulated solely under Section 361 of the Public Health Service Act; - Our expectation that we will fully launch Avive + in June 2024; - Our expectation that the rolling BLA submission for Avance Nerve Graft will be completed in the third quarter of 2024; - · Our expectation that the BLA for Avance Nerve Graft will be approved in mid-2025; and - Our belief that our existing cash and cash equivalents and investments, as well as cash provided by sales of our products will allow us to fund our operations through at least the next 12 months.
+- Our ability to market Avive+, our expectation to drive continued growth within the nerve protection category following its full launch and our expectations that Avive+ will continue to, be regulated solely under Section 361 of the Public Health Service Act; - · Our expectation that the rolling BLA submission for Avance Nerve Graft will be completed in the third quarter of 2024; - Our belief that the submission timeline will allow for a potential approval of the BLA for Avance Nerve Graft in mid-2025; - Our optimism associated with interest in and adoption of the Resensation® neurotization techniques for autologous and implant-based breast reconstruction; and - Our belief that our existing cash and cash equivalents and investments, as well as cash provided by sales of our products will allow us to fund our operations through at least the next 12 months.

 The forward-looking statements are and will be subject to risks and uncertainties, which may cause actual results to differ materially from those expressed or implied in such forward-looking statements.
-Forward-looking statements contained in this Quarterly Report on Form 10-Q should be evaluated together with the many risks and uncertainties that affect the Company's business and its market, particularly those discussed in the risk factors and cautionary statements set forth in the Company's filings with the SEC, including as described in "Risk Factors" included in 14 and "Risk Factor Summary" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+Forward-looking statements contained in this Quarterly Report on Form 10-Q should be evaluated together with the many risks and uncertainties that affect the Company's business and its market, particularly those discussed in the risk factors and cautionary statements set forth in the Company's filings with the SEC, including as described in "Risk Factors" included in Item 1A and "Risk Factor Summary" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
 Forward-looking statements are not guarantees of future performance, and actual results may differ materially from those projected.
 The forward-looking statements are representative only as of the date they are made and, except as required by applicable law, the Company assumes no responsibility to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changed circumstances or otherwise.